Cloudflare Dynamic Public IP

 -V, --version Print version

 I wrote my own little wrapper around Cloudflare’s REST API.
-I didn’t had many endpoint to interface with so that wasn’t too difficult to implement.
+I didn’t had many endpoints to interface with so that wasn’t too difficult to implement.
 This project was an opportunity to learn more about client mocking in unit tests with httpmock.

 Getting my current public IP for the monitoring wasn’t too challenging thanks to this library simply called public-ip.